I’m Ling Abson. There is one thing I know for sure…

 For a long time, you thought you’ve made it when you become a manager or earn the next level of leadership and now that you’re at the next level, it’s not what you expected.
 You’ve discovered that the skills that got you here won’t help you become an effective leader.
 You want to increase your own performance and your ability to lead better.
 You want to increase your team’s productivity and create a bigger impact for your organization.
 You want to be a leader that your team looks up to and depends on.

-You’re having frequent one-on-ones but your advice seems to fall on deaf ears.
+You’re having one-on-ones but your advice seems to fall on deaf ears.

-You’ve told your team what they need to deliver on their projects but they are unmotivated and fail to deliver, again.
+Your team knows what they need to do to deliver their projects but they are unmotivated and fail to deliver what was agreed upon.

-I’ve gone through exactly what you’ve been through, so I get it.
-But I also know it doesn’t have to be this way.
+I get it as I’ve been there, and I know it doesn’t have to be this way.

-Through trial and error, I’ve figured out how to be a great manager but it took me a long time, a lot of stress and occasionally, tears too.
+Through trial and error, and lots of reading and learning from other coaches and mentors, I’ve figured out how to be a great leader but it took me a long time and a lot of stress to get to where I am.